Clastify logo

 Medium

-Calculator
+Calculator Permitted

-Write the half-equation at the spoon.
+Write the half-equation for the main reaction at the cathode.

 SL • Paper 1B